valhuber/ApiLogicServer/api_logic_server_cli/docs/Data-Model-Classes.md

-# Data Model Classes

-Most of API Logic Server functionality derives from the data model classes created from your schema when you create your project.
-Here is an example:
+Most of API Logic Server functionality derives from the data model classes created from your schema when you create your project with `ApiLogicServer create`.
+In the example below:

+* On the right are the created data model classes
+* On the left are references to it from the Admin Web App `admin.yaml` model file that defines how the app behaves:

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/model/relns-admin.png?raw=true"></figure>